Skip to content

 $config.Logging.Deny.Enabled = $true

-$config.Logging.Warning.Enabled = $true
+$config.Logging.Warn.Enabled = $true

 $config.Logging.Audit.Enabled = $true